Music Career Finder

 How Much Can You Really Earn?

-The answer to this is that it depends.
 On the low end, I’ve seen deals that paid $1,400 for a 3-month song placement in an online video, and I also know songwriters who have made their living for decades from sync rights for a single song placed in a television series or used repeatedly in advertising.
 In my view, $1,400 is much better than nothing.

 An established songwriter once told me that it required wheelbarrows to bring all the money into his house from a famous song he wrote!
-He was joking, most likely, but there are certainly songs that have earned millions of dollars for their writers or performers, usually over many years.
+He was joking, but there are certainly songs that have earned millions of dollars for their writers or performers, usually over many years.
 The same songwriter told me that his songs are like his children: “…because they will take care of me in my old age.”

 As with so many things in life, luck certainly plays a role in achieving a high level of financial success with music licensing.
 If your song just happens to get chosen for a high-earning placement, you will be one of the lucky ones.